-- This ClearScore survey prize draw (“the Prize Draw”) is available to ClearScore users who complete the ClearScore ‘Better Score’ survey in accordance with the terms and conditions set out below.
+- This ClearScore survey prize draw (“the Prize Draw”) is available to ClearScore users who complete the ClearScore survey in accordance with the terms and conditions set out below.

-- The survey will be held from the 4th of April 2021 to the 6th of April 2021.
+- The survey will be held from the 23rd January 2022 to the 31st January 2022.
 Any responses submitted after this date will not be considered for this Prize Draw.

-- If you complete the survey between the 4th and 6th of April 2021, you don’t need to do anything further to be entered into the Prize Draw for a chance to win.
+- If you complete the survey between the 23rd January 2022 and the 31st January 2022, you don’t need to do anything further to be entered into the Prize Draw for a chance to win.

 - The winner will receive an Amazon Voucher worth £100 (the “Prize”).
-ClearScore will directly transfer you the Prize by a digital voucher to your email address associated to your ClearScore account.
+ClearScore will directly transfer you the Prize by a digital voucher to your email address associated with your ClearScore account.

-- We will randomly select a winner from all among all eligible entries within 1 week from the end of the Survey.
-If you are the winner, you will receive an email from us to the email address linked to your ClearScore account by the 7th of April 2021.
+- We will randomly select a winner from among all eligible entries within 1 week from the end of the survey.
+If you are the winner, you will receive an email from us to the email address linked to your ClearScore account by the 7th of February 2022.